Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/windows_install_start_here/windows_install_start_here/Running_CFT_for_the_first_time_Windows/_index.md

 >
 > When Transfer CFT is running as a service, you must have the service configured to authorize desktop interaction, and you must manually launch the cftw.exe.

-If {{< TransferCFT/axwayvariablesComponentLongName  >}}is not running, use the `-wait `option with cftw so that the utility waits for {{< TransferCFT/axwayvariablesComponentLongName  >}} to start instead of exiting immediately.
+If {{< TransferCFT/axwayvariablesComponentLongName  >}}is not running, use the `- wait `option with cftw so that the utility waits for {{< TransferCFT/axwayvariablesComponentLongName  >}} to start instead of exiting immediately.

 ```
-cftw.exe -w
+cftw.exe - w
 ```

 As of {{< TransferCFT/axwayvariablesComponentLongName  >}} v3.0.1, a second cftw UCONF parameter,` cft.nt.cftw_display_log_messages`, is available.
 To display log messages in the cftw window, change the parameter setting from **No** (default value) to **Yes**.